DanPearce/CI_PP3_Battleships/README.md

 2. From the new application's page on Heroku, navigate to settings.
 3. Under the Config-Vars option - set the key too 'PORT', and the value to '8000'.
 4. Also under Config-Vars - set another key to 'CREDS' and setting the value to the entire document of our creds.json file.
-4. Under the Buildpacks option - Add Python and NodeJS to the application - ensuring to make sure Python is on top of NodeJS.
+4. Under the build packs option - Add Python and NodeJS to the application - ensuring to make sure Python is on top of NodeJS.

 ### Deployent to Heroku Via CLI/GitPod
 1. Download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) client either to your machine or install your working IDE - I used GitPod.